cedricphdivry/academic-writing-markdown/README.md

 If you only do the basics, I recommend combining these three measures:

 1. Turn on Zotero sync (keeps your references and PDFs safe).
-2. Use GitHub (private repo) or Dropbox to sync your thesis project folder.
+2. Use GitHub (private repo) or Dropbox to sync your dissertation project folder.
 3. Run Time Machine (macOS) or an equivalent backup tool so you can restore your system to any previous state.